Nonequilibrium dynamics of suppression, revival, and loss of charge order in a laser pumped electron-phonon system: Dynamics of the overall system

-Fig.12 shows maps of $n_i$ in the critical window.
-For the EP coupling and pulse strength chosen, the main effect at intermediate time, $\sim (10^2 - 10^3)\tau_0$, is the homogenisation of the charge density.
-We can call it `amplitude disordering', in contrast to `phase disordering' where modulations remain but domain structures suppress order.
+Fig.12 top row shows maps of $n_i$ in the critical window.
+The main effect at intermediate time, $\sim (10^2 - 10^3)\tau_0$, is the homogenisation of the charge density.
+We can call it `amplitude disordering', in contrast to `phase disordering' where modulations remain but interference between domains suppress order.
 For $t \gtrsim 1500 \tau_0$ the density modulations reappear, though much weaker than before, and spatially organise.
-At the longest time shown in this figure the $n_i$ field has almost perfect alternating pattern, though the modulations about $n=0.5$ are only $1/3$ of the $t=0$ value, and there is some amplitude inhomogeneity.
-Within our scheme, and for the lattice and parameter point that we study, the disordering and revival seems to be an amplitude effect rather than a domain interference effect.
+At the longest time shown the $n_i$ field has a well organised alternating pattern, though the modulations about $n=0.5$ are only $1/3$ of the $t=0$ value, and there is some amplitude inhomogeneity.
+The disordering and revival seems to be an amplitude effect rather than a domain interference effect.
+Phase slippage, i.e, boundaries between the two complementary charge order states, CO and CO', is not playing an important role in the delayed recovery.
+Rather, competition between the `metallic state' (homogeneous density) and suppressed CO is seemingly playing the crucial role.